openwrt/asu/README.md

 | `packages` | `{libuci-lua: 2017-04-12-c4df32b3-1, cgi-io: 3, ...}` | all user installed packages |

 Most information can be retrieved via `ubus call system board`.
 Missing information can be gathered via the `rpcd-mod-packagelist` package.
 `packages` contains all user installed packages.
 Packages installed as an dependence are excluded.

+It's also possible to check for a new release without sending packages by removing `packages` from the request.

-### Update response
+### Check response

 The server validates the request.
 Below is a possible response for a new release: